AryanPandeyy/quartz/content/notes/THE FORGING OF THE SADVIPRA 1 (PASHU).md

+---
+title: "The Forging Of The Sadvipra 1"
+tags:
+- sadvipra
+---
 The first level of the Tantra aspirant is that of an animal.
 The Hitopadesha explains this state saying,

 _Áhára nidrá bhaya maethunaiṋca sámányametad pashubhiirnaránám;